deepakvenkat/node-priority-queue/README.md

 # node-priority-queue

-A simple implementation of priority queues in javascript
+A simple implementation of priority queues in javascript using node